 How close is Mitt Romney to locking up the Republican party’s nomination for president?
 Close enough that his remaining viable GOP rival is now accusing him of committing capitalism.

 Newt Gingrich wants voters to know that, under Mr Romney’s leadership, Bain Capital, the private equity firm, bought up poorly performing companies, fired workers to revitalise them and sold the newly-streamlined firm for enormous profits.
-Mr Gingrich’s charge may be smart politics during a period of high unemployment, but it seems a bizarre charge from a man who uses the word socialism almost as an expletive.
-Even the most populist Democrat concedes that creative destruction is crucial for an economy’s long-term dynamism.
+Mr Gingrich’s charge may be smart politics during a period of high unemployment, but it seems a bizarre one from a man who uses the word socialism almost as an expletive.